 Students may request to challenge the final exam prior to enrolling in a course.
 Challenge exams may be completed prior to the student enrolling in the course or at any point during the semester after enrolling in the course.
-Students completing courses during high school for College Connection credit must complete a challenge exam prior to receiving credit to the course.
 Students who pass the exam will receive credit for the course and will be noted on their transcript as the grade received on the exam.